-2D Drop Shadow for Canvas Groups
+2D Drop Shadow for Canvas Groups (now updated with scaling parameter)

 This drop shadow shader can be applied to CanvasGroup nodes.
-It has offset, blur and rotation adjustments.
+It has offset, scaling, blur and rotation adjustments.

 Limitation: If the shader’s rotation parameter is being used, the shadow does not match the node movement, so a separate script is needed to compensate for that.
 You can use the code below and attach it to the CanvasGroup:

-var viewport_size: Vector2i
+var base_window_size: Vector2i

 func _ready() -> void: